Read This Before Your First Forest Bathing Session.

 She smiled and said, “That means you’re listening to hard.
 Take a few gentle, slow, deep breaths and just be in the moment.”

-Moments later—once I stopped trying—the forest seemed to bloom with sound: two bird calls, a rustle of leaves, distant water.
-It felt like nature had been whispering the whole time and I just didn’t know how to listen.
+Moments later—once I stopped trying—the forest seemed to bloom with sound: bird calls, leaves in the wind, distant water.
+It felt like nature had been present the whole time, but I just didn’t know how to listen.

 What to Bring (and What to Leave Behind)